 The length has to be right, especially if you’re chasing a fish that’s going to fight.

-If your rod is too long and the yak starts moving towards the fish after a bite, then there’s a good chance the slimy devil will toss a lure right out as the rod can’t keep up with his movement.
+If your rod is too long and your kayak starts moving towards the fish after a bite, then there’s a good chance the slimy devil will toss a lure right out as the rod can’t keep up with his movement.

 In a nutshell, get the length, action, and power right (along with a decent reel) and you should be good to go for kayak fishing.

 Let’s take a closer look at what constitutes the best fishing rod for kayaks, and you can watch the video below for some extra kayak rod selection tips.

 As you’re going to be short on space, you’re going to want a shorter rod.
 It’s a no-brainer, really.